susuhahnml/asp-game-strategies/docs/shankar_todos.md

 1.  **TODO** add minimax pipeline to tree class in simple python as this does not require asp references

-2.  **TODO** issue of asp encoding removing all
+2.  **TODO** add pull request with new asp encodings for more arbitrary examples, piles and exact solutions instead of symmetries

 3.  check if possible to use reverse level iterator without list conversion

-4.  extend nim to arbitrary piles based on current encoding

 ### Presentation